Information for New Residents

 Is there wireless internet in Lobo Village?

 Yes!
 Please see our cable and wireless internet FAQ page for more information.
-Wireless routers will not be needed or allowed so leave those at home.
+Wireless routers are not be needed or allowed so leave those at home.

 How do I request a roommate?

 Please see our Application FAQ page for instructions on requesting a roommate using our online system.
 There is no guarantee that you will get your request, especially if your application is completed late.
 After August 1st we will not be accepting any roommate requests until after the first day of school.

 Please see our Application FAQ page.
 All changes requests must be submitted before July 31st.
 While we may not be able to honor all requests we make every reasonable attempt to do so.
 After August 1st no roommate or room change requests will be accepted.
 Roommate change requests can be made after the 1st day of class until the 5th class day.

 Be safe!
 Remember that Alpine may be at a higher elevation (~4,500 feet) and the air may be thinner than you are used to experiencing.
 Take your time moving in and get aquainted.
 This humidity may also be lower for you and it will certainly be warm that day.
 Drink water and be sure to take frequent breaks.
 Some other tips are:

 - Pack in small boxes.
 While large boxes let you pack a lot of personal belongings they frequently are too heavy to move safely and effectively.